astronomer/docs/astro/view-logs.md

 ### Setup

-1. Create an IAM role that assumes your Deployment's workload identity.
-The Deployment will assume this role to write logs to Cloudwatch.
-Ensure that you include the permissions for accessing Cloudwatch in the policy.
-Your complete policy file should look similar to the following:
+1. Create an IAM role and a trust policy that allows your Deployment to write logs to Cloudwatch.
+See [Authorize Deployments to your cloud](authorize-deployments-to-your-cloud.md?tab=aws#step-1-authorize-the-deployment-in-your-cloud).
+2. Create a permissions policy with the following configuration:

     ```json
     {